Active and passive verb forms can be confused in a variety of ways for a variety of reasons

-As suggested above, the error in sentence (b) above is not necessarily an intended passive verb gone wrong – it could be an intended active form (in the past simple tense) of a verb that should be passive.
+As suggested above, the error in sentence (c) above (established for were established) is not necessarily an intended passive verb gone wrong – it could be an intended active form (in the past simple tense) of a verb that should be passive.

-There is a very good reason why the active form of GENERATE might seem possible in (b) to someone lacking deep familiarity with English: it is easily replaceable by a synonym in the active voice.
-There would be no problem, for example, with developed or emerged.
-DEVELOP is one of those verbs that can be either active or passive regardless of surrounding word order (see 4.
-Verbs that Don’t Have to be Passive), while EMERGE cannot ever be passive (see 113.
-Verbs that Cannot be Passive).
-Such properties are not a result of the verbs’ meanings – they have to be just observed and memorized.
+There is a very good reason why the active form of ESTABLISH might seem possible in (b) to someone lacking deep familiarity with English: some near-synonyms of ESTABLISH would actually be possible in the active voice.
+There would be no problem, for example, with developed.
+The reason is that DEVELOP is one of those verbs that can be active regardless of surrounding word order (see 4.
+Verbs that Don’t Have to be Passive).
+The inability of ESTABLISH to be used like this is not predictable in any way from its meaning – you just have to discover and memorize which verbs have which abilities.

 The power of synonyms to affect grammar choices is extensively analysed within this blog in the posts 10/140.
 Words with Unexpected Grammar 1/2.
 The problem, those posts point out, is that although synonyms do often follow the same grammar rules, exceptions are very common and cause numerous errors.
-The error above with generated may be one of those.
-It is true that GENERATE does also have synonyms that could not be used in the active voice in (b), such as OBTAIN or REACH.
-However, it will not be obvious to learners of English why GENERATE should be like them rather than like EMERGE and DEVELOP.
+The error above with established may be one of those.
+It is true that ESTABLISH does also have synonyms that could not be used in the active voice in (b), such as OBTAIN or REACH.
+However, it will not be obvious to learners of English why ESTABLISH should be like them rather than like EMERGE or DEVELOP.

-While the false grammatical belief behind (b) could be that an impossible active form is possible, the reverse – that an impossible passive is possible – might explain some errors like that in (a).
+While the false grammatical belief behind (c) could be that an impossible active form is possible, the reverse – that an impossible passive is possible – might explain some errors like that in (b).
 Consider this:

 (e) *Numerous problems are remained.

-The verb REMAIN is of the kind that cannot ever be passive.
-The false belief that it can might have been influenced by the possibility of the synonymous passive are left.
-Note that (e) is like (a) only in containing a passive that should be active.
-A major difference is that SUFFER in (a) does not always have to be active: it can be passive in the right circumstances.
+The verb REMAIN is of the kind that cannot ever be passive (see 113.
+Verbs that cannot be Passive).
+The false belief that it can be passive might result from the possibility of using the synonymous passive are left.
+Note that (e) is like (b) only in containing a passive that should be active.
+A major difference is that SUFFER in (b) does not always have to be active: it can be passive in the right circumstances.